terra-quantum-public/tq42sdk/docs/source/CLI_Developer_Guide/Errors.md

 To log in with your username and password or stored token, type `tq42 auth login`.

-If you don't have an account, sign up by visiting our website at https://tq42.com/signup.
+If you don't have an account, sign up by visiting our [website](https://tq42.com).

 If you need further assistance, please contact our support team at support@terraquantum.swiss.